-Homeworks will be assigned weekly, and will be due on Fridays.
+Homeworks will be assigned weekly, and will be due Fridays at midnight.
 You may submit them online before the start of class or bring a hard copy to class.
 All homeworks will be weighted equally and the lowest two homework grades will be dropped.